Blendify/blender-manual/blender_docs/manual/modeling/meshes/editing/vertices.rst

 This tool takes any number of selected vertices and duplicate-drags them along the closest edge to the mouse, When extending an edge loop, it extends the vertices at the endpoints of the loop.
-Which is similar behavior like *Extrude* tool, but it creates a n-gon.
+Which is similar behavior like *Extrude* tool, but it creates an n-gon.

 It helps to easily add details to existing edges.